-- ii) Minimum of 4 years proven track record of application of results-based approaches to evaluation of projects focusing on Conservation Science, Natural Resource Management and Climate Change. - iii) Highly knowledgeable of participatory monitoring and evaluation processes. - iv) Familiarity with India's development, environment, climate change and other relevant policy frameworks. - v) Experience of conducting Project evaluations within the United Nations system will be considered an asset.
+- i) Minimum 10 years of relevant professional experience in Agriculture, natural resource management and /or climate change. - ii) Minimum of 4 years proven track record of application of results-based approaches to evaluation of projects focusing on Agriculture, Conservation Science, Natural Resource Management and Climate Change. - iii) Highly knowledgeable of participatory monitoring and evaluation processes. - iv) Experience of conducting Project evaluations within the United Nations system will be considered an asset.